stryker-mutator/stryker-js/packages/stryker/README.md

 **Default value:** `.stryker-tmp`
 **Mandatory**: no
 **Description:**
- Set name of the folder that contains temporary files
+Set the name of the directory that is used by Stryker as a working directory.
+This directory is used to keep copies of your files that are used by Stryker to mutate your code safely.
+This directory will be cleaned after a successful run. **Warning!** If you configure an absolute path (for example `/tmp/stryker`), node-based test runners like mocha will fail, because your `node_modules` cannot be loaded.
+Use with caution.